LaunchCodeEducation/java-web-development/docs/_sources/chapters/thymeleaf-views/using-templates.rst.txt

-For example, if we build a website for a zoo, we can help ourselves immensely by avoiding a ``templates`` folder with a single level of files for every animal or function of the site.
-A better approach would be to divide the templates into related categories like ``feedingSchedules``, ``concessions``, ``donations``, ``pachyderms``, etc. In turn, each of the subfolders can hold finer categories as needed.
+For example, if we build a website for a zoo, we can help ourselves immensely by avoiding a ``templates`` folder with a single level of files for every animal or feature of the site.
+A better approach would be to divide the templates into related categories like ``feedingSchedules``, ``concessions``, ``donations``, ``pachyderms``, etc. Each subfolder can also hold finer categories as needed.

 The goal is to consolidate your files into related groups.
 That way, you only need to use a single file path in a given controller.
 This improves the